Contact about the book

 KinkCraft: “The next time someone asks me “What is love?”, this is the book I will point them to.
 I have never read anyone who is able to express what it means to love someone and to be loved more beautifully or with quite so many swear words.”

-SoWhatNow: “That aside, it’s simply a really well-written book.
+SoWhatNow: “A really well-written book.
 In her previous volume she mentions that she did philosophy at university, and I see remnants of that in how she puts together her arguments (but without any of the, ahem, impenetrability).
 Her section on pornography is refreshingly direct and sensible — a real treat.
 Also, look out for whenever she mentions coffee.
 Also, the Epilogue is very clever: you’ll close the book with a smile on your face.”

 Reviews of My Not-So-Shameful Sex Secrets

 BookCunt says: “This is the thinking gentleman/woman’s filth, and will equally delight and disgust you.
 If you are a fan of the blog then this is a must read.
 As with all of GOTNs writing, it is a frank and honest, which are two of the best qualities for a memoir to be, in my opinion.”

 Martin Robbins, who writes The Lay Scientist at the Guardian says: “It’s like Twilight, if Twilight were about sex instead of vampires and didn’t hate women.”

 Curvaceous Dee, awesome hot sex blog writer, says: “Girl on the Net’s amazing memoir is just as hot as her blog, while adding what every memoir needs: a whole lot of wanking, some impressive sexual shenanigans, expanded stories that we never quite got to read enough of on her site, and some of the terrible rotten no-good very bad things that she did too.”